jaxankey/Virtual-Game-Table/README.md

 ![Strategy Game Screenshot](https://raw.githubusercontent.com/jaxankey/Virtual-Game-Table/master/common/images/screenshots/strategy.png)

 The client software currently requires [Chrome](https://www.google.com/chrome/) to run.
+Eventually (now that I've learned a bunch of stuff) this will be overhauled to [PixiJS](https://www.pixijs.com/), because awesome.

 ## Starting and testing a server